qq831799/developer-zone/docs/Overview/Introduction.md

 ## Secure Data

-Octo SDK use Plugin key help you to verify JSON from Allxon Agent, and help you to sign JSON to Allxon Agent.
+Octo SDK use Plugin Credential help you to verify JSON from Allxon Agent, and help you to sign JSON to Allxon Agent.

 ![security](_img/Security.drawio.svg)